Hyphanet: Features and user interface

-Freenet served as the model for the Japanese peer to peer file-sharing programs Winny, Share and Perfect Dark, but this model differs from p2p networks such as Bittorrent and emule.
+Hyphanet served as the model for the Japanese peer to peer file-sharing programs Winny, Share and Perfect Dark, but this model differs from p2p networks such as Bittorrent and emule.
 Freenet separates the underlying network structure and protocol from how users interact with the network; as a result, there are a variety of ways to access content on the Freenet network.
 The simplest is via FProxy, which is integrated with the node software and provides a web interface to content on the network.
 Using FProxy, a user can browse freesites (websites that use normal HTML and related tools, but whose content is stored within Freenet rather than on a traditional web server).
 The web interface is also used for most configuration and node management tasks.
 Through the use of separate applications or plugins loaded into the node software, users can interact with the network in other ways, such as forums similar to web forums or Usenet or interfaces more similar to traditional P2P "filesharing" interfaces.

 While Freenet provides an HTTP interface for browsing freesites, it is not a proxy for the World Wide Web; Freenet can be used to access only the content that has been previously inserted into the Freenet network.
 In this way, it is more similar to Tor's onion services than to anonymous proxy software like Tor's proxy.

-Freenet's focus lies on free speech and anonymity.
-Because of that, Freenet acts differently at certain points that are (directly or indirectly) related to the anonymity part.
-Freenet attempts to protect the anonymity of both people inserting data into the network (uploading) and those retrieving data from the network (downloading).
+Hyphanet's focus lies on free speech and anonymity.
+Because of that, Hyphanet acts differently at certain points that are (directly or indirectly) related to the anonymity part.
+Hyphanet attempts to protect the anonymity of both people inserting data into the network (uploading) and those retrieving data from the network (downloading).
 Unlike file sharing systems, there is no need for the uploader to remain on the network after uploading a file or group of files.
 Instead, during the upload process, the files are broken into chunks and stored on a variety of other computers on the network.
 When downloading, those chunks are found and reassembled.
 Every node on the Freenet network contributes storage space to hold files and bandwidth that it uses to route requests from its peers.

 As a direct result of the anonymity requirements, the node requesting content does not normally connect directly to the node that has it; instead, the request is routed across several intermediaries, none of which know which node made the request or which one had it.
 As a result, the total bandwidth required by the network to transfer a file is higher than in other systems, which can result in slower transfers, especially for infrequently accessed content.

-Since version 0.7, Freenet offers two different levels of security: opennet and darknet.
+Since version 0.7, Hyphanet has offered two different levels of security: opennet and darknet.
 With opennet, users connect to arbitrary other users.
 With darknet, users connect only to "friends" with whom they previously exchanged public keys, named node-references.
 Both modes can be used together.